 What is masked forwarding?

-Example of this: masked forward yourdomain.com to http://page.strikingly.com or strikingly.com/page.
-When you visit yourdomain.com, the address bar shows yourdomain.com and you see your site content, HOWEVER the site looks strange on mobile.
+You use select masked forwarding to forward yourdomain.com to http://page.strikingly.com or strikingly.com/page.
+When you visit yourdomain.com, the address bar shows yourdomain.com and you see your site content.
+However, the site looks strange on mobile.

-Frames and iframes are special HTML elements that let you include one site onto another site.
 Some domain registrars allow "masked forwarding" which uses a frame to include your Strikingly site onto your domain.
-This sounds like it would work but in fact this causes many problems and is not recommended if you want to connect your domain!
+Frames and iframes are special HTML elements that let you include one site in another site.
+This sounds like it would work but in fact, this causes many problems:

 - Broken mobile site.
 Frames often cannot properly resize on mobile screens.
 This means Strikingly's mobile version won't be functional when your visitors view your site from a phone.
 Instead of seeing a mobile version of your site, you'll see your site displayed as how it is on a computer.